 California-American Water Company’s request for a proposed moratorium on new connections for the Laguna Seca Subarea is denied without prejudice.

 California-American Water Company is authorized to consolidate the Larkfield District into the rest of the Northern Division for ratemaking purposes.
 The current Larkfield revenue requirement shall remain constant at the level in effect at the time of consolidation and any additional awarded revenue requirement generated by the requests in this case shall be recovered from the fully consolidated Northern Division.

+California-American Water Company’s proposed rate design for the Larkfield District is approved.

 The current rate design for the Meadowbrook area shall remain in place through 2020.
 Meadowbrook shall be moved onto the Sacramento District rate design effective January 1, 2021.
+During this General Rate Case cycle, California-American Water Company (Cal-Am) shall develop a separate revenue requirement specifically for Meadowbrook that is in keeping with Cal-Am’s authorized rate of return and allowing a certain level of expenses to operate the system.
+Cal-Am shall then subtract the Meadowbrook specific overall revenue requirement from the overall Sacramento revenue requirement before rates are calculated for Sacramento customers under the Sacramento District rate design.

 California-American Water Company is authorized to consolidate the Ambler, Toro, Ralph Lane, and Garrapata systems for ratemaking and tariff purposes.
+California-American Water Company’s proposed rate design for these newly consolidated systems is approved.

+California-American Water Company’s proposal to consolidate its Southern Division and proposed rate design for the consolidated Southern Division are denied.

-California-American Water Company’s proposal to eliminate the seasonal pricing differential for its Los Angeles District is adopted.
+California-American Water Company’s current rate designs for all of the districts in its Southern Division shall remain in effect except that its proposal to eliminate the seasonal pricing differential for its Los Angeles District is adopted.

 California-American Water Company’s proposed three-tier rate design for its Sacramento District is adopted.